chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.experimental.coro.frame``' intrinsic returns an address of the memory on the callers frame where coroutine frame of this coroutine can be placed and `null` otherwise.
+The '``llvm.experimental.coro.elide``' intrinsic returns an address of the memory on the callers frame where coroutine frame of this coroutine can be placed and `null` otherwise.